kwaroran/character-card-spec-v3/SPEC_V3.md

 ### `{{// A}}`

-This CBS *MUST* be replaced with an empty string, and *SHOULD* not be displayed to the user, regardless of the value of A. this value *SHOULD* not be used on matchings.
+This CBS *MUST* be replaced with an empty string, and *SHOULD NOT* be displayed to the user, regardless of the value of A. this value *SHOULD NOT* be used on matchings.

 ### `{{/// A}}`